All Research

 Is the Jesus Revolution movie based on a book?

 Yes.
-Jesus Revolution is based on Pastor Greg Laurie and his book with the same title, which tells the story of the Jesus Movement in California in the 1970s.
+Jesus Revolution is based on Pastor Greg Laurie's book Jesus Revolution: How God Transformed an Unlikely Generation and How He Can Do It Again Today, which tells the story of the Jesus Movement in California in the 1970s.
 Laurie is portrayed by Joel Courtney in the film.

 Were members of Chuck Smith's church hesitant to welcome hippies into their congregation?